Skip to main content

 Instructions

-Get statistics about the knowledge base index.
+Get statistics and health metrics for the knowledge base index.

 Input Schema